mahyarnajibi/SNIPER/README.md

 ```

 The default settings can be overwritten by passing a configuration file (see the ```configs``` folder for example configuration files).
-The path to the configuration file can be passed as an argument to the above script with the ```--cfg``` flag .
+The path to the configuration file can be passed as an argument to the above script using the ```--cfg``` flag .

 Please note that the default config file has the same settings used to train the released models.
 If you are using a GPU with less amount of memory, please consider reducing the training batch size (by setting ```TRAIN.BATCH_IMAGES``` in the config file).
 Also, multi-processing is used to process the data.
 For lower amounts of memory, you may need to reduce the number of processes and number of threads according to your system (by setting ```TRAIN.NUM_PROCESS``` and ```TRAIN.NUM_THREAD```).